 Heidi Allen was one of two MPs who spoke of their own experiences of abortion in the House of Commons – a first for the British parliament.

-She spoke about her “incredibly hard decision” to have an termination – only to followed by abusive, anti-choice rhetoric from Sammy Wilson, a DUP MP who made erroneous claims of fetuses being “discarded and thrown in the bin” across the UK.
+She spoke about her “incredibly hard decision” to have a termination – only to followed by abusive, anti-choice rhetoric from Sammy Wilson, a DUP MP who made erroneous claims of foetuses being “discarded and thrown in the bin” across the UK.

 — The Nolan Show, BBC (@BBCNolan) June 6, 2018

-A majority of the Supreme Court found that the current law’s prohibition on abortion in Northern Ireland, even in cases of fatal fetal abnormality and sexual crimes, is incompatible with Article 8 (right to private and family life) of the European human rights convention, though it ultimately dismissed the case.
+A majority of the Supreme Court found that the current law’s prohibition on abortion in Northern Ireland, even in cases of fatal foetal abnormality and sexual crimes, is incompatible with Article 8 (right to private and family life) of the European Convention on Human Rights, though it ultimately dismissed the case.